 Also, it should be noted GoHenry doesn’t pay interest on balances.

 GoHenry isn’t a bank and isn’t protected by the Financial Services Compensation Scheme (FSCS).
 This would protect deposits up to £85,000.

 However, GoHenry is regulated by the Financial Conduct Authority and holds your funds in a segregated Natwest account.
 This means in the unlikely event GoHenry went bust, your fund should be able to be returned to you from Natwest.
 This would probably not be as quick a process as with the FSCS.

 Overall, we’d advise keeping limited funds (maximum a hundred pounds) in your GoHenry account.

 Can You Use It Abroad?

-Yes, and it’s not too extortionate like lots of other banks!
-There are no fees applied for doing this and Visa’s exchange rate will be used without any commission added (which is not too far away from the genuine mid-market exchange rate).
-This is really cool.
+Yes, and it’s not too extortionate (like lots of other banks)!
+There are no fees applied for using your card abroad and Visa’s exchange rate will be used without any commission added (which is not too far away from the genuine mid-market exchange rate).